-Rosetta lives in a small market town in rural North Yorkshire, a vixen’s eerie shriek in the night away from crumbling abbey ruins, windswept heather moorland and tiny, higgledy-piggledy villages clinging to moonlit smugglers’ cliffs.
+Rosetta is a time-travel romance writer who lives in a small market town in rural North Yorkshire, a vixen’s eerie shriek in the night away from crumbling abbey ruins, windswept heather moorland and tiny, higgledy-piggledy villages clinging to moonlit smugglers’ cliffs.

 As a girl, she wandered through Whitby in Mina Murray’s shoes (Dracula, by Bram Stoker) and sat on Hadrian’s Wall dreaming of Adam, like ‘Annabel Winslow’ (The Ivy Tree by Mary Stewart).